Exercise Tartan Eagle Phase One, U.S. Marines and British Royal Marines

-British Royal Marines with 43 Commando Fleet Protection Group Royal Marines evacuate a simulated detainee as part of a force-on-force training event during exercise Tartan Eagle at Naval Support Activity Northwest Annex, Chesapeake, Virginia, Sept.
-21, 2021.
-U.S. Marines and British Royal Marines with 43 Commando Fleet Protection Group Royal Marines conducted force-on-force training to refine their ability to shoot, move and communicate while under pressure.
+U.S. Marines with Recapture Tactics Team, Marine Corps Security Force Regiment, and British Royal Marines with 43 Commando Fleet Protection Group Royal Marines review close-quarters combat techniques and weapons handling during exercise Tartan Eagle at Naval Support Activity Northwest Annex, Chesapeake, Virginia, Sept.
+15, 2021.
+On training day one of the exercise, servicemembers reviewed close-quarters battle techniques and conducted movement to contact drills with live-fire ammunition.
 Exercise Tartan Eagle is a bilateral biyearly training exercise for the U.S. military and British Royal Marines to train close-quarters battle strategy and tactics.
-(U.S. Marine Corps photo by Sgt.
+(U.S. Marine Corps video by Sgt.
 Kealii De Los Santos)

 |Date Taken: